Strong Stability of Sampled-data Riesz-spectral Systems: Introduction

+where $\{\phi_n:n \in \mathbb{N}\}$ is the standard basis of $\ell^2(\mathbb{\mathbb{C}})$.
+Both operators $A_1$ and $A_2$ generate strongly stable semigroups.
+However, the behaviors of the semigroups and the spectral properties of $A_1$ and $A_2$ are quite different.
+Focusing on important subclasses of strongly stable semigroups, the author of \cite{Paunonen2011, Paunonen2012SS,Paunonen2013SS,Paunonen2014JDE,Paunonen2015,Paunonen2015Springer} has studied robustness of strong stability.
+To study strong stability of delay semigroups, perturbation results for strongly stable semigroups have been developed in \cite{Rastogi2020}.
+The preservation of strong stability under discretization via the Cayley transformation has been investigated in \cite{Guo2006, Besseling2010}.
+We can regard discretization by sampling as a perturbation, but this structured perturbation has not been investigated in the above previous studies.

 In this paper, we concentrate on the situation where the system \eqref{eq:plant_intro} is a Riesz-spectral system, i.e., the generator $A$ is a Riesz-spectral operator; see Definition~\ref{def:RSO} below for the definition of Riesz-spectral operators.
-We further assume that $A$ has no eigenvalues on the imaginary axis and only finitely many eigenvalues in $\{\lambda \in \mathbb{C}: \re \lambda > -\alpha,~|\arg \lambda| < \pi/2 + \delta \}$ for some $\alpha, \delta >0$ but that there exists a sequence of the eigenvalues of $A$ such that it is contained in the sector $\{\lambda \in \mathbb{C}: \pi/2 + \delta \leq |\arg \lambda| \leq \pi \}$ and converges to $0$.
+We further assume that $A$ has no eigenvalues on the imaginary axis and only finitely many eigenvalues in $\{\lambda \in \mathbb{C}\setminus \{ 0\}: \re \lambda > -\alpha,~|\arg \lambda| < \pi/2 + \delta \}$ (the gray area in Fig.~\ref{fig:C_Sigma}) for some $\alpha >0$ and $0<\delta \leq \pi/2$ but that there exists a sequence of the eigenvalues of $A$ such that it is contained in the sector $\{\lambda \in \mathbb{C}\setminus \{ 0\}: \pi/2 + \delta \leq |\arg \lambda| \leq \pi \}$ and converges to $0$.
 Consequently, $0$ belongs to the continuous spectrum of $A$.
+For example, the operator $A_1$ given in \eqref{eq:A1_def} has this spectral property, but $A_2$ in \eqref{eq:A2_def} does not.
 The sectorial constraint on the eigenvalues avoids any losses of high-frequency information caused by sampling.
-A similar assumption, the analyticity of the semigroup $(T(t) )_{t\geq 0}$, has been placed in the previous study \cite{Logemann2003} to prove that exponential stability is preserved under sampling in the case of boundary or pointwise control.
+Such a sectorial constraint on the spectrum of the generator $A$ has been also placed in the previous study \cite{Logemann2003} in order to prove that exponential stability is preserved under fast sampling in the case of boundary or pointwise control.

 Another important assumption of this study is that $A+BF$ satisfies the sufficient condition for strong stability obtained in the well-known Arendt-Batty-Lyubich-V\~u theorem~\cite{Arendt1998,Lyubich1988}, that is, $\sup_{t\geq 0} \|T_{BF}(t)\| < \infty$, $\sigma_p(A+BF) \cap i \mathbb{R} = \emptyset$, and $\sigma(A+BF) \cap i \mathbb{R} = \{0\}$, where $\sigma_p(A+BF)$ and $\sigma(A+BF)$ denote the point spectrum and the spectrum of $A+BF$, respectively.
 It is straightforward to show that the sampled-data system \eqref{eq:plant_intro} and \eqref{eq:controller_intro} is strongly stable if and only if the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ on $X$, where